Air2air/northworks/public/content/w-publications.md

 (with M.W.
 Merkhofer)
 Computers and Operations Research 3, p.
 185-207, 1976.
 This article summarizes Chapter 13 of the National Academy of Sciences report, [Air Quality and Stationary Source Emission Control](http://books.nap.edu/catalog/10840.html), 1975, which National Academy Press has now posted on its website.

-#### Decision Analysis of Program Choices in Magnetic Fusion Energy Development
+#### Decision Analysis of Program Choices in Magnetic Fusion Energy Develospment

 (with D.N.
 Stengel)
 _Management Science 28_, p.
 276-288, 1982.